 Be sure to copy only the lines with the results as printed here.
 Do not leave any empty lines in your results file.
 The oldest drawing is the last line in the drawings file.
 The most recent (latest) draw always goes to the top of your data file for the Mega Millions game or any other lottery game.

 When updating the Mega Millions results (history) files, copy and paste only the top line(s) not present in your file.
 You can also type the results, but be sure to follow the same format.
 The format is five regular Mega Millions numbers, in ascending order, separated by one or more blank spaces (comma is also acceptable).
 The sixth number in every line represents the Mega Ball (the yellow ball, as they show on TV).
 The file abiding by this format works wonders with MDIEditor Lotto and the two programs presented below.

 Extraordinarily powerful software creates Mega Millions and lotto systems and reports the statistical frequency: SkipSystem.
 The free software shows the regular Mega Millions numbers and the Mega Millionss sorted by frequency with their respective number of hits (plus percentages).

 Another piece of great software is SUMS.
 The program shows the sums (sum-totals) of every Mega Millions drawing, plus root sum (Fadic addition), average, standard deviation, average deviation, and average deltas.

 The two powerful and fast programs cover a multitude of lotto and lottery games, plus horseracing.
-Get the freeware now from the greatest downloads site, software category: 5.1 or 5.2.
+Get the special software now from the greatest download site, software category: 5.1 or 5.2.
 The link is in the footer of this incredibly useful page.

 Click the Next button to get to the Mega Millions results (drawings, past winning numbers, etc.) Please be mindful that the resource requires paid Permanent Membership (a very reasonable fee entailing to downloading all my software).